Fractured Magic: Chapter Seventeen

 CW: Brief reference to suicidal ideation and allusions to police violence.

-Roman wandered through a silent forest, his feet treading lightly.
-An overcast sky stretched above, visible through leafless branches that shot like lightning into its gray expanse.
-Following the line of the branches down to their trunks, Roman saw they were scraggly and blue, nothing like the trees around Gallontea.
-Still, he knew them well.
+Roman wandered through a silent forest.
+Above him, the overcast sky stretched through leafless branches that shot like lightning into its gray expanse.
+Roman followed the line of those branches down to their scraggly blue trunks, nothing like the trees around Gallonten.
+He knew them well, though.
 He knew this wood, knew this path.
-He knew where it led.
+Worst of all, he knew where it led.

-Dead leaves lined the trail under a dusting of snow, autumn’s life wrung from this wood by winter’s icy grip, and Roman’s breath clouded in front of him in bursts.
-He couldn’t feel the cold, not in this dreamscape, but he reflexively pulled his coat tighter as he continued along the path, toward the last place in the world he wanted to go.
-The dream compelled him forward, an invisible thread reeling him in like a fish on a line.
+Beneath him, dead leaves lined the trail under a dusting of snow, autumn’s life wrung from this wood by winter’s icy grip.
+Roman’s breath clouded in front of him in bursts, but he couldn’t feel the cold.
+Still, he pulled his coat reflexively tighter as he continued down the path, heading toward the last place in the world he wanted to go.
+This dream compelled him on, an invisible thread reeling him in like a fish on a line.

-Before he was ready, a dark shape loomed out of the fog.
-It became a lonely cabin as he walked closer, one made from the same dark blue wood as the forest: the wood of the ibal tree, found only in Troas.
-The cabin stood as Roman had last seen it, prior to its demolition, its windows boarded shut and its door broken off the hinges.
-The entire thing construct tipped precariously to one side, and the messily-thatched roof had begun to collapse inward.
+Before he was ready for it, a dark shape loomed out of the fog.
+It solidified into a lonely cabin, one made from the same dark blue wood as the forest: the wood of the ibal tree, found only in Troas.
+The cabin stood as Roman had last seen it, its windows boarded shut and its door broken off the hinges.
+It tipped precariously to one side, and the messily thatched roof had begun to collapse inward.

 Roman stepped into the clearing.
 No grass grew on the frozen ground that led up to the cabin.
-Nothing lived in this cold place anymore.
-Roman took another step toward the door, but a movement glimpsed out of the corner of his eye — the rustle of a skirt, the wave of a hand — stopped him.
-When he turned, all he saw was the woods, its sickly trees affording little coverage for anyone hoping to hide.
+Nothing lived in this cold place, not anymore.
+Roman took another step toward the door, but a movement glimpsed out of the corner of his eye—the rustle of a skirt, the wave of a hand—stopped him.
+When he turned, all he saw was trees, their sickly shapes affording little coverage for anyone hoping to hide.

-Someone laughed behind him and he spun again, surprised to see a figure on the porch.
+Someone laughed behind him and he spun again, this time finding a figure on the porch.
 She raised a hand to beckon him closer, but Roman couldn’t move.

 “Catalina,” he breathed.

 Catalina Rosario smiled.
 Or rather, this distorted dream version of her did.
-Roman had forgotten his mother’s face; it happened so long ago, now, that what had once been a world-shattering revelation had simply become a fact of life.
-The Catalina that stood on the porch was a blur, her features warping and shifting whenever he looked away.
-Only two things remained constant, two things he could never forget: her voice, always close to laugher, and his eyes, lighter than his own.
+Roman had forgotten his own mother’s face so long ago that what had once been a world-shattering revelation had simply become a fact of life.
+The Catalina of his dreams, the Catalina that stood on the porch, was a blur, her features warping and transforming whenever he looked away.
+Only two things remained constant: her voice, always close to laughter, and his eyes, far lighter than his own.
 They were the honey-sweet tones of sunshine streaming through a bottle of whiskey.

 “Amaimon!” she called, no longer looking at Roman.
-Roman started at the sound of his birth name; it had been decades since he’d heard it.
-But Catalina wasn’t speaking to him.
+Roman started at the sound of his birth name; it had been a long time since he’d heard it, but Catalina wasn’t speaking to him.
 She ran down the steps, past Roman, and scooped a child into her arms.
 The child stared at Roman over his mother’s shoulder, golden eyes boring into Roman’s black ones.

 “As you command,” Catalina said, wide eyes dancing with laughter.
 The boy seemed to know he was being made fun of and squirmed to be put down.
 “Hush.
 Be still, now.
 Must you be so serious, love?
 I’ll tell you your story.”

-Roman remembered many moments like this.
-His mother knew many stories for someone her age, more than Roman knew even today, and was good at telling them.
-She spoke to Amaimon softly, sweetly, using her free hand to make grand gestures.
 The pair faced Roman now, oblivious to his presence.
-While Catalina smiled, Amaimon wore the same blank-faced expression he’d started with.
-Catalina was right; Roman had always been a stern child.
-He’d only learned to stop taking life so seriously when doing so just made him want to end it.
+Roman remembered dozens of moments like this.
+His mother knew many stories for someone her age, more than Roman knew even today, and she was good at telling them.
+She spoke to Amaimon softly, sweetly, using her free hand to make grand gestures, and Amaimon wore the same blank-faced expression he’d started with.
+Catalina was right; Roman had always been a serious child.
+He’d learned to stop taking life seriously when doing so just made him want to end it.

 “I want to be like him,” Roman’s younger self said.
 “Like the hero in the story.”

 Roman gave an amused snort at the same time as Catalina.
-“Don’t be foolish,” she said, teasing.
-“You can be better.”
+“Don’t be foolish,” she said, teasing her son with a tap to the tip of his nose.
+“You can be better than that.
+Never settle for less, love.”

 When Catalina and Amaimon started toward the open doorway, Roman braced himself for what came next.
-He’d had this dream before, enough to have it memorized, enough that he’d grown numb to it.
+He’d had this dream enough times to have it memorized, enough times that he’d grown numb to it.
 This was where it all fell apart.
-Shadows shifted in the doorway as a person stepped onto the porch, their features all shrouded in shadow aside from the snakeskin boots on their feet.
-In the past, Roman had tried to warn his mother, tried to scream and shout or intercept this stranger’s incoming attack, but he’d always failed.
-This time, he only watched.

-But before the stranger could surge out of the shadows, pain crashed through Roman.
-Caught by surprise, he grunted and fell to his knees, his lungs caught in a vise, his breath stolen away.
-Fire scorched his insides, his heart pumping that burning heat through his body with its every beat.
-It hammered against his ribcage, trying to escape.
+This time, none of that happened.
+This time, pain crashed into Roman like a freight train.
+He grunted and fell to his knees, caught entirely off guard.
+Fire scorched his insides, his heart pumping the burning heat through his body with every one of its beats.
+It seared across his ribcage, trying to escape.

 Of course, it wouldn’t be that easy.
-When the waking world evaded him, he pushed himself up on shaky arms and saw that the scene had changed: the cabin had rotted, the sky darkened, the forest flooded with mist.
-Black ribbons of something alive and writhing shivered through the surrounding air, and some old memory tugged at Roman’s consciousness at the sight, urging him to remember.
+When the waking world still evaded him, he pushed himself up on shaky arms and saw that the scene had changed: the sky darkened, black ribbons of something alive and writhing shivering through the air.
+Some old memory tugged at Roman’s consciousness at the sight, urging him to remember.

-But this time, he stormed past Catalina into the house, hearing Egil pick himself up and follow.
-He didn’t know what he expected to find — some lingering sign of the figure with the snakeskin boots, perhaps.
 Those boots were all he could remember from that day, beyond the sight of his mother lying dead in the grass.
-He used to think that if he could just remember that stranger’s face, all would become clear.
+He used to think that if he could just remember the person’s face, the hollow ache in his chest would subside.
 It was a child’s dream, an attempt to make sense of a traumatic event.

-“I don’t know what you expected,” Egil said from somewhere behind him, echoing his thoughts.
-Roman stopped in the kitchen, looking out wide, broken windows into the darkened forest.
-They’d been boarded before, hadn’t they?
-He watched the mist swirl through the trees.
+“I don’t know what you expected,” Egil said from somewhere behind him.
+In the kitchen, Roman looked out the broken windows into the darkened forest.
+He watched mist swirl through the trees.

 “Are you running again?”
-Egil asked.
-When Roman ignored him, he heard Egil heave a sigh.
-“How like you.
+Egil asked, when he didn’t respond.
+Egil heaved.
+“How very like you.
 I thought we were done with that.”

-Angry, hurting, Roman drew his sword and spun to attack Egil, freezing mid-swing when he found a red-headed maranet woman standing behind him instead.
-She looked down her nose at him, expression dripping with contempt.
+Roman wanted to keep searching, but he couldn’t.
+Not with Egil whispering in his ear.
+Angry, hurting, Roman drew his sword and spun to attack, but he froze mid-swing when he found a red-headed maranet woman standing behind him of Egil.
+She looked down her nose at him, her expression dripping with contempt.

 “Not going to do it?” she asked.
 When he didn’t move, she stepped up to his blade, letting it rest against her pale neck.
 “I hope you do a better job of killing me than I did of you.”